jrib/jrib-vscode-md-style/README.md

 The default markdown style is found at [src/vs/workbench/contrib/markdown/browser/markdownDocumentRenderer.ts](https://github.com/microsoft/vscode/blob/3b57fde7a85d12e4583c492c29f2dcae31434ed1/src/vs/workbench/contrib/markdown/browser/markdownDocumentRenderer.ts#L14-L149).

 It's also useful to use "Toggle Developer Tools" in the "Help" menu and inspect the preview to find css classes to style.

+Yes, it would be nice to not have to rebuild the extension to modify the theme...